MAIF/react-forms/README.md

   - `email`: if the type is `string`, display an email input
   - `password`: if the type is `string`, display a password input
   - `hidden`: if the type is `string`, add an hidden input in your form
   - `form`: if the type is `object`, display a form in your form draw with given schema and flow.
+The form drawn is  collapsable, by default on the first input but with `visibleOnCollapse` you can choose which field will be visble or not.
 - **array**: boolean value to display multiple fields with "add" and "remove" buttons (`false` by default)
 - **createOption**: if `select` format is choosen, `createOption` property is to render a Creatable component
 - **onCreateOption**: if `select` format is choosen, `onCreateOption` property is a function called before new option creation